 Routinely Change the Air Filter

 It may not seem important, but all the air circulating through your home actually passes through the air filter.
-If it becomes clogged, air has a harder time passing through, which puts a strain on the HVAC system’s fan motor.
+If it becomes clogged, the air has a harder time passing through, which puts a strain on the HVAC system’s fan motor.
 Not only that, but the reduced air circulation means less temperature control throughout your home.
 The air filter should be changed about once a month for best results.